BA Film Studies and English Language / Overview

 - UCAS institution code

-- You want to examine the development of film culture and explore how the English language is used in film creation
+- Examine the development of film culture and explore how English language is used in film creation.

-- You want to develop transferable skills for career opportunities in film education, distribution, exhibition and curation.
+- Develop transferable skills for career opportunities in film education, distribution, exhibition and curation.

 Courses in related subject areas